 Gabriele Cugno

-I am a research fellow in the Formation and Evolution of Planetary Systems group at the University of Michigan.
+I am a research fellow in the Department of Astrophysics at the University of Zuerich.

 Please find an introduction to some of my latest projects below.